Petition to Jamie Pedersen, Washington State Senate, Washington State House

-Petition to North Carolina State House, Richard Burr, North Carolina State Attorney General
+Petition to North Carolina State House, Josh Stein, North Carolina Governor, Alma Adams, Richard Burr, Donald Trump

 Domestic Violence Victims shouldn’t have to wait a year and day to divorce their abuser

 In the State of North Carolina the law for a married couple to get a divorce is a separation of a year and one day.
 There are no exceptions to this rule.
 This can be understandable for a cooling off period.
 However, there should be some exceptions to this rule.
 One in particular that would be in the instance of Domestic Violence.
 The victim has to remain married to their abuser for the year and one day before they can file for divorce.
 There should be an exception to the rule.
 There are so many things that are unable to be changed for the victim without the divorce decree.
 In a lot of instances, they feel unprotected.
 If there is proof and an order is in place, a victim should be able to file for divorce from their abuser within 60-90 days instead of the normal year and a day.
 I myself have experienced my abuser able to get a job at my same place of employment, loss of insurance without a divorce decree, and unable to have separation of items through courts leaving me in a financial drain and him in a financial gain.
 There is so much more as well but this was just the tip of the iceberg.
 I can’t change my name and he has used his status to illegally gain access to medical records.
 When I tried to remove my abuser from my health insurance, they told me that Domestic Violence orders and separations do not count as a change in status to remove him.
 I was forced to carry his health insurance until I couldn’t afford to pay the premiums and the insurance company dropped me.
 A person who has Lupus, RA, and other health issues.
 Victims need to be protected more.